nogginly/simply_fsm/README.md

     state :running
     state :cleaning

-    event :run, transition: { from: :sleeping, to: :running } do
+    event :run, transitions: { from: :sleeping, to: :running } do
       # executed when transition succeeds
     end

-    event :clean, transition: { from: :running, to: :cleaning } do
+    event :clean, transitions: { from: :running, to: :cleaning } do
       # do the cleaning since transition succeeded
     end

-    event :sleep, transition: { from: [:running, :cleaning], to: :sleeping }
+    event :sleep, transitions: { from: [:running, :cleaning], to: :sleeping }
   end
 end
 ```